desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 initial NS record set and remove it once bootstrapping is completed.
 Automation for this is available via CSYNC records, see [@!RFC7477].)

-The protocol is further restricted by the fact that the fully qualified signaling names fit within the general limits that apply to DNS names (such as their length and label count).
+Fully qualified signaling names must by valid DNS names.
+Label count and length requirements for DNS names imply that the protocol does not work for unusually long child domain names or NS hostnames.

 # Operational Recommendations